Clinical Trials (PDQ®)

 VII.
 To estimate the proportion of stage IV patients who have surgical resection of metastatic pulmonary lesions.

 VIII.
-To determine the proportion and estimate the EFS of patients with potentially poor prognostic factors including AFP < 100 ng/mL at diagnosis, microscopic positive surgical margins, surgical complications, multifocal tumors, microscopic vascular invasion, macrotrabecular histologic subtype, and SCU histologic subtype.
+To determine the proportion and estimate the EFS of patients with potentially poor prognostic factors including alpha fetoprotein (AFP) < 100 ng/mL at diagnosis, microscopic positive surgical margins, surgical complications, multifocal tumors, microscopic vascular invasion, macrotrabecular histologic subtype, and SCU histologic subtype.

-OUTLINE: This is a multicenter study.
-Patients are stratified according to risk (very low vs low vs intermediate vs high).
-Patients are assigned to 1 of 4 treatment groups according to risk group.
+OUTLINE: Patients are assigned to 1 of 4 treatment groups according to risk group.

 VERY LOW-RISK GROUP: Patients undergo surgery and receive no further treatment.